rkarthik29/Bodo-get-started/README.md

 # Run your first bodo application
 Once the setup is run successfully, you should be ready to run your first Bodo Application.

-    ./bodo-run-conda.sh -n 2 examples/pi.py
+    cd examples
+    ../run-bodo-conda.sh 2 divvy.py

-The above command will run the job pi.py on two cores.
-You can change the value for the -n argument to run on more cores.
-Community lets you go upto 8.
+The above command will run the job divvy.py on two cores.
+You can change the value for the number of cores by changing the first argument to the script.
+Community edition lets you go upto 8.

 # Run Bodo interactively